 - Don’t smoke, eat, or drink 15 minutes before or after

 Known as the ‘Rule of 15’, avoid consuming water or food or smoking at least 15 minutes before and after taking suboxone as it could directly interfere with absorption.
 Some say to wait as long as 30 minutes to eat or drink after taking it.

 Things to Avoid

-There are a number of substances that can cause adverse drug interactions with suboxone.
-Alcohol is an obvious one due to its depressant effects, which can make it a dangerous combination that can lead to fatally slowed respiratory function.
+Several substances can cause adverse drug interactions with suboxone.
+Alcohol is obvious due to its depressant effects, making it a dangerous combination that can lead to fatally slowed respiratory function.

-The other things to avoid while taking suboxone, aren’t as intuitive, however.
+The other things to avoid while taking suboxone aren’t as intuitive.
 Herbal compounds chamomile, St. John’s Wort, and valerian have health benefits on their own, but when combined with suboxone can increase the likelihood of side effects and reduce its efficacy.

 Another surprising item to avoid?
 Grapefruit.
 Both the fruit and the juice are bad news when it comes to suboxone.
-The resulting drug interaction raises the levels of suboxone in the body which can increase the odds of adverse side effects occurring.
+The resulting drug interaction raises the levels of suboxone in the body, increasing the odds of adverse side effects.

 Reasons to Increase Suboxone Dose